xtaci/gaio/README.md

 ## Introduction
 [中文介绍](https://zhuanlan.zhihu.com/p/102890337)

-In a typical Go network program, you start by accepting a connection with `conn := lis.Accept()`, then initiate a goroutine to handle incoming data using `go func(net.Conn)`.
+In a typical Go network program, you accept a connection with `conn := lis.Accept()`, then spawn a goroutine to handle incoming data using `go func(net.Conn)`.
 Next, you allocate a buffer with `buf := make([]byte, 4096)` and wait for data with `conn.Read(buf)`.

-For a server managing over 10,000 connections with frequent short messages (e.g., <512 bytes), the cost of context switching becomes significantly higher than that of receiving messages—each context switch can require over 1,000 CPU cycles or around 600 ns on a 2.1 GHz processor.
+For servers managing 10,000+ connections with frequent short messages (e.g., <512 bytes), context switching costs significantly exceed message receiving costs—each context switch requires over 1,000 CPU cycles, or approximately 600 ns on a 2.1 GHz processor.

-By eliminating one goroutine per connection through Edge-Triggered I/O Multiplexing, you can save the 2KB (R) + 2KB (W) stack space typically used per goroutine.
-Additionally, by employing an internal swap buffer, you can avoid the need for `buf := make([]byte, 4096)` at the expense of some performance.
+By eliminating the one-goroutine-per-connection model through Edge-Triggered I/O Multiplexing, you can save the 2KB (R) + 2KB (W) stack space typically allocated per goroutine.
+Additionally, using an internal swap buffer eliminates the need for `buf := make([]byte, 4096)`, trading some performance for memory efficiency.

-The gaio library implements the proactor pattern, effectively addressing both memory constraints and performance objectives.
+The gaio library implements the proactor pattern, effectively balancing memory constraints with performance requirements.

-## How it works?
+## How It Works

-The dup function was utilized to copy the file descriptor from net.Conn:
+The `dup` function is used to copy the file descriptor from `net.Conn`:

 ```
 NAME